Praentice/DFRecipes/docs/File Forensic and Repair/File format.md

 #### Description
 .evt files are files created by Windows Event Viewer to logs system event for debug purposes.
 Their structure depends on the .dll files of the program that generated these same logs.
 #### Viewing .evt file
-These files can be viewed by using any text, hexadecimal editor software
+These files can be viewed by using any text, hexadecimal editor software.
+You can also use the following tools available on Github to parse and properly view these types of files.

 ### EXE
 #### Description